salesforce-marketingcloud/LearningAppIos/README.md

 ```
 If locations are active it returns `YES`, otherwise it returns `NO`.

-To obtain the monitored regions use this method:
+To obtain the monitored regions, use this method:

 [view the code](/LearningAppIos/MarketingCloud/MCGeoLocationViewController.m#L59)
 ```objective-c